Thestor/Exercises/Exercise_12 - CSV Files/README.md

 All the files (.py, .csv, and figures must be saved in your github repository), make sure to include a readme.md file which contains the description of this exercise (you could copy paste whatever is written here actually)Good luck!Note: I could help you get started tomorrow, please do read in advance about the modules listed in this document.

-DESCRIPTIONS:
+**DESCRIPTIONS:**

 1. Steps Per Day Graph 1 contains answers to the A section.
-2. Steps Per Day Graph 2 contains answers to the C.4 subsection.
+2. Steps Per Day Graph 2 (After NA Filling) contains answers to the C.4 subsection.
 3. NA Filling contains answers to the C.1,2,3 subsections.
 4. Adding Weekdays Weekends contains answers to the D.1 subsection.
 5. 5-Minute Intervals contains answers to the B section.